Lupita Nyong'o: 2020s: Recent work

-Nyong'o partnered with Nairobi-based media and tech startup Kukua in support of YouTube Originals' STEM-themed, Super Sema (2021), which became Africa's first kid superhero animated series.
-Super Sema follows the adventures of an extraordinary young African girl, Sema, who lives in the neo-African-futuristic community of Dunia.
-Nyong'o serves as an executive producer and voice actress in the series.
-Afterwards, she starred alongside Juan Castano in Saheem Ali's bilingual radio play adaptation of Romeo & Juliet, titled Romeo y Julieta (2021).
-She also provided narration for Apple TV+'s documentary, Who Are You, Charlie Brown?
-(2021), based on the origins of Peanuts and its creator Charles M. Schulz.
 Nyong'o won the Outstanding Limited Performance in a Children's Program category at the 48th Daytime Creative Arts Emmy Awards for her involvement in Netflix's television series, Bookmarks: Celebrating Black Voices (2020).
-In 2021, Nyong'o reprised her narration role in Serengeti (2019), where she earned her second Primetime Emmy Award nomination.

-The following year, Nyong'o starred in Simon Kinberg's ensemble spy-thriller The 355 (2022) alongside Jessica Chastain, Penélope Cruz, Fan Bingbing, and Diane Kruger.
-She also guest-starred in Netflix's adult-animated sitcom, Human Resources (2022) as Asha, a Shame Wizard who became Lionel's interest.
-Later, Nyong'o reprised the role of Nakia in Black Panther: Wakanda Forever, the sequel to the original Black Panther film, released in November 2022.
+She narrated the Apple TV+ documentary Who Are You, Charlie Brown?
+(2021), which explores the origins of the comic strip Peanuts and its creator Charles M. Schulz.
+The same year, she reprised her narrator role in Serengeti, which earned her a second Primetime Emmy Award nomination.
+In 2022, Nyong'o starred in Simon Kinberg's ensemble spy thriller The 355 alongside Jessica Chastain, Penélope Cruz, Fan Bingbing, and Diane Kruger.
+The same year, she guest-starred in Netflix's adult animated sitcom Human Resources as the Kenyan Shame Wizard Asha.
+She also reprised the role of Nakia in Black Panther: Wakanda Forever, the sequel to Black Panther.

-In 2024, Nyong'o played the lead role in the horror prequel film A Quiet Place: Day One.
-She also took on a voice role in the animated film The Wild Robot, in which she voiced the lead role of an abandoned robot named Roz.
-Also in 2024, Nyong'o began hosting the podcast Mind Your Own, in which she tells stories from the African diaspora and talks about experiences relating to her own life and Kenyan heritage.

-In 2024, she was cast in Christopher Nolan's upcoming epic film The Odyssey, set for release in 2026.
+In 2024, Nyong'o starred in the horror film A Quiet Place: Day One and the animated film The Wild Robot.
+To prepare for A Quiet Place, Nyong'o underwent exposure therapy to overcome her lifelong fear of cats; by the end of the film's development, she had come to enjoy cats so much that she adopted her own cat.
+Also in 2024, Nyong'o began hosting the podcast Mind Your Own, in which she tells stories from the African diaspora and shares experiences from her own life and Kenyan heritage.
+The same year, she became the first Black and first African jury president of the Berlin International Film Festival.
+In 2026, Nyong'o played the characters Helen of Troy and Clytemnestra in Christopher Nolan's epic film The Odyssey.